-My name is Tonya Woodson and I have been teaching for twenty-three and a half years.
+My name is Tonya Woodson and I have been teaching for twenty-four and a half years.
 Fourteen of those years have been in first grade and one of those years was in second grade.
 I am certified in both Early Childhood and Elementary Education.
-This is my eighth year teaching Reading Recovery at North Vista Elementary.
-I also work with first and second grade students who are not reading on grade level in a small reading and writing intervention group.
+This is my ninth year teaching Reading Recovery at North Vista.
+In addition to Reading Recovery, I also work with first and second grade students who are not reading on grade level in a small reading and writing intervention group.
 I graduated from Columbia College with a Bachelor of Arts Degree.
 I went on to pursue and earned a Master’s of Education Degree in Remediation (now known as Divergent Learning) from Francis Marion University.
 In addition, I recently earned another Master's Degree from Coker College in Literacy Studies.
 I am very excited to be here and I am very excited to start teaching and working with your child in Reading Recovery!

 What is Reading Recovery?

-Reading Recovery is a one-one-one instructional intervention for first time first graders who have difficulties learning to read.
+Reading Recovery is a one-one-one instructional intervention for first time first graders who have difficulties learning to read and write.
 These struggling students receive one-one-one instruction in reading and writing 30 minutes each day for approximately 12 to 20 weeks.
 Every lesson incorporates learning about letter/sound relationships.
 Children are taught to segment sounds and work with spelling patterns.
 Reading Recovery encourages comprehension and problem solving with print so that decoding is purposeful and students read fluently.
 The goal of the program is to bring these children's literacy skills within average range of their peer's achievements so that they can become successful, independent learners.